VCI (Volatile Corrosive Inhibitor) Packaging Manufacturers

 • Ensure parts are clean and dry and at RT when packed.
 Hot parts will cool and promote condensation.

-• Avoid packing in damp of draughty conditions.
+• Do not pack in damp or draughty conditions.

 • Ensure no additional packaging materials are included in the pack which can harbour moisture, especially if they can come into direct contact with the metal.
-Such things as timber or corrugated case supports, cross members etc. If they have to be there, envelope them in plain PE or similar barrier material.
+If they have to be there, envelope them in plain PE or similar barrier material.

 • Avoid handling metal with bare hands; human perspiration is very corrosive.